-AcpiInstallNotifyHandler (ACPI_HANDLE
+AcpiInstallNotifyHandler (

-Object, UINT32 Type, ACPI NOTIFY HANDLER Handler, Context) void handled.
+ACPI HANDLE Object, UINT32 Type, ACPI NOTIFY HANDLER Handler, void Context)

+Object A Handle to the object for which notify events will be handled.
 Notifies on this object will be dispatched to the handler.
 If ACPI_ROOT_OBJECT is specified, the handler will become a global handler that receives all (system wide) notifications of the Type specified.